Ericsson/codechecker/docs/analyzer/user_guide.md

   * 'line content' from the source file if can be read up.
 All the whitespaces from the source content are removed.
   * 'column numbers' from the main diag sections location.

+- diagnostic-message:
+  * Same as 'context-free-v2' (file name, checker message etc.)
+  * 'bug step messages' from all events.

+  Be careful with this hash because it can change easily for example on variable / function renames.

 OUR RECOMMENDATION: we recommend you to use 'context-free-v2' hash because the hash will not be changed so easily for example on code indentation or when a